 quit

-If you use Linux Boot Rescue, start the VPS now (to mount the disk again).
-Please note: use the reset button in your control panel to restart your VPS.
-Linux Boot Rescue is started via a network boot.
-If you use a reboot commando to restart your VPS, this will also result in a network boot and you will see the installation screen of your OS instead of your login screen.
+If you are using Linux Boot Rescue, now start the VPS (to mount the disk again).
+Note: use the reset button in your control panel to restart your VPS.
+Linux Boot Rescue is started via the network.
+If you restart via a reboot command, you will end up in a network boot.
+You will then see the installation screen of your OS instead of your login screen.

 Step 6